 Taking time off this summer created space for a growing list of ideas to enter my mind.
-Some of them include: a solo podcast, in-person retreats (possibly even around the world!?), a collab with a group of women, and anything where I can make sure all contributors are paid equally.
+Some of them include: a solo podcast, a collab with a group of women, and anything where I can make sure all contributors are paid equally.
 I don’t know which ideas I’ll work on yet, but I would be excited about any of them!
 The one thing I do know is that my personal life will no longer be at the centre of what I’m sharing.
 Now, I want to show up for all of you and help the best way I can.
-Also, aside from the newsletter, I’ll continue to spend a little time on Instagram each day.
+Also, aside from the newsletter, I’ll continue to spend a little time on Instagram.
 That’s the one online space I’ve really been enjoying in 2018, and I have a few ideas for ways we can connect more and build some community there.
 If you haven’t already, please say hi. :)

 As for this website, it will always be my home base.
 But consider the blog to be nothing more than a place you can find simple updates, like product releases, book tour info, other events, etc. And with that, I think we’re done here, friends!
 My final post.
 Before I sign off, there are two messages I want to leave you with.